Robin Hood Hotel

 $7 schooners, $7 house wines

 Waverley sits quietly between Bondi Junction and Bronte, with one heritage pub anchoring the local drinking scene.
-The Robin Hood Hotel on Bronte Road serves the surrounding residential streets with trivia nights and late-night doors.
+The Robin Hood Hotel has been serving the residential streets since 1938, offering late-night refuge when the beachside crowds thin out.